 The ability of Restoration Contractors to contribute to System Restoration, via a Local Joint Restoration Plan (LJRP) or Distribution Restoration Zone Plan (DRZP).

-For the avoidance of doubt there is a separate document –the System Defence Plan in respect of Providers which is available from the following link.
-(Link to be inserted –)
+For the avoidance of doubt there is a separate document –the System Defence Plan in respect of Providers which is available here.

 System Restoration Plan